Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Noise Injection Techniques

 \section{Noise Injection Techniques}

-Aside from model architecture, deep learning-based data hiding techniques can also be classified based on noise injection methods.
-This refers to the attack simulation strategies employed during training, which corresponds to increased robustness in the final model.
-A number of techniques have been employed to increase robustness through attack simulation, the most common of which is using a pre-defined set of attacks simulated by a differentiable noise layer and subsequent geometric layers.
-Other approaches include using a trained CNN to generate novel noise patterns \cite{DA,securerobust}, and adopting a two-stage training process to increase the complexity of simulated attacks \cite{2stage}.
-The following section discusses different noise injection techniques, including their advantages and shortcomings.
+Apart from model architecture, deep learning-based data hiding techniques can also be categorized based on the type of noise injection methods used.
+These methods are employed during training to simulate attacks and improve the robustness of the final model.

+Several techniques have been utilized to enhance the robustness of deep learning-based data hiding models through attack simulation.
+The most frequently used approach involves employing a pre-defined set of attacks, which are simulated using a differentiable noise layer and subsequent geometric layers.
+Other methods include using a trained Convolutional Neural Network (CNN) to generate novel noise patterns, as discussed in references \cite{DA} and \cite{securerobust}, and adopting a two-stage training process to increase the complexity of the simulated attacks, as described in reference \cite{2stage}.
+The following section provides an overview of various noise injection techniques, along with their respective strengths and weaknesses.